-Our Firm Has Represented Patients and Families in Naugatuck for More Than 40 Years.
-Contact Us Today to Speak with Experienced Naugatuck Medical Malpractice Attorneys for Free
+Our Firm Has A Long History of Representing Patients and Families in Naugatuck.
+Contact Us Today to Speak with Experienced Naugatuck Medical Malpractice Attorneys for Free.

 The consequences of medical malpractice are as diverse as the numerous types of mistakes that doctors, nurses, hospitals, and other healthcare providers make on an all-too-frequent basis.
 Medical malpractice is a leading cause of death in the United States, and every day, patients suffer unnecessarily due to oversights and other errors that could – and should – have been avoided.

 At Berkowitz Hanna, we help victims of medical malpractice in Naugatuck and throughout Connecticut.
-Our firm has been around for more than 40 years, and our law firm has decades of combined experience representing individuals and families who are suffering due to medical negligence.
+Our law firm has decades of combined experience representing individuals and families who are suffering due to medical negligence.
 Our results include securing numerous multi-million-dollar settlements and verdicts, and we approach every case with the goal of securing maximum compensation based upon the unique circumstances of our clients’ injury, illness, or loss.

 When Can You Seek Financial Compensation for a Medical Mistake in Connecticut?